cybae0804/Bulma-React-Portfolio-Template/README.md

 3. Minimal

-The idea is to build this, add additional files (resume, other projects) into the build foler, and deploy using Firebase, etc.
+The idea is to build this, add additional files (resume, other projects) into the build foler, and deploy using Netlify, etc.

 ## Dependencies